Last updated: 25 September 2020 at 2.20pm

-There is no vaccine or specific treatment for coronavirus.
-But many of the symptoms of coronavirus can be treated at home.
+There is no vaccine or specific treatment for COVID-19 (coronavirus).
+But many of the symptoms of COVID-19 can be treated at home.

 About 80% of people can recover at home and without needing to go to hospital.